Reactive-Network/reactive-bounties/src/demos/PaymentSplitter/README.md

-# Payment Splitted To Multiple Wallets On Arriving Without Charging A Penny Extra From The Sender.
+# Payment Splitter: Splitting Payments Across Multiple Wallets

 ## Overview

+This project demonstrates a payment splitting mechanism that distributes incoming payments to multiple wallets without charging the sender any additional fees.

-# Key concepts:
+### Key Concepts

-- Monitoring of payments received by PaymentSplitter contract through events emitted on Sepolia Network
+- Monitoring of payments received by the `PaymentSplitter` contract through events emitted on the Sepolia Network.
-- Calls from Reactive Network to PaymentSplitter contract to split the balance equally.
+- Calls from the Reactive Network to the `PaymentSplitter` contract to split the balance equally.

-### Origin Chain & Dest Chain Contract
+### Origin Chain and Destination Chain Contracts

-This contract PaymentSplitter emits logs on eth received for Reactive Network and it also contains the function for the callback contract to split payment.
+The `PaymentSplitter` contract emits logs on ETH received for the Reactive Network and also contains the function for the callback contract to split the payment.

 ## Reactive Contract

-Reactive contracts implement the logic of event monitoring and initiating calls back to destination chain.
+The Reactive contracts implement the logic of event monitoring and initiating calls back to the destination chain.

 ## Deployment